-I have justfound out that Stirling Law have been shut down.
-They conducted my conveyancing in Kempston for a purchase of a leasehold flat 12 months ago.
-How can I be sure that my home is not still registered in the name of the former proprietor?
+I have recentlyfound out that Action Conveyancing have closed.
+They carried out my conveyancing in Kempston for a purchase of a leasehold apartment 18 months ago.
+How can I check that my home is not still registered in the name of the previous owner?

-The quickest way to check if the premises is in your name, you can carry out a search of the land registry (£3.00).
+The easiest method to check if the property is in your name, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Kempston conveyancing specialists.

 About to purchase a new build apartment in Kempston.
 Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build legal work.